Founder of special needs charity sentenced to life in prison for sexually abusing autistic child

 “I feel like my faith is restored a little bit in the justice system, and I really appreciate the judge’s words.
 I’m proud of the victims who spoke and showed up to have their voices heard,” said Alison Polly, who provided a victim statement on behalf of a minor who was in her care and eventually opened up about the abuse.

-As the judge announced his decision, he expressed thanks for the attorneys on both sides who handled the sensitive case.
+As the judge announced his decision, he expressed thanks to the attorneys on both sides who handled the sensitive case.

 Judge Mendoza told the victims they were not at fault, asked them to “please consider abandoning shame,” and told them he hoped they would go forward and flourish.

-Meanwhile, the judge had harsh words for Grover, who during the trial admitted to sending sexually explicit messages that the judge described as “indefensible.”
+Meanwhile, the judge had harsh words for Grover, who during the trial admitted to sending sexually explicit messages, which the judge described as “indefensible.”

 At the end of the hearing, Grover was taken into custody by the U.S. Marshals.
 He requested to serve his life sentence in Milan, Michigan.